gkerherve/KherveFitting/Readme.md

 Available fitting models:

-- GL Gaussian-Lorentzian product
+- GL Gaussian-Lorentzian product (constraint with area or height)
-- SGL Gaussian-Lorentzian sum
+- SGL Gaussian-Lorentzian sum (constraint with area or height)
-- Pseudo-Voigt from Lmfit library
+- Pseudo-Voigt from Lmfit library (constraint with area only)
-- Voigt from lmfit library
+- Voigt from lmfit library (constraint with area only)
+- Asymmetric Exponential Gaussian line shape (Under Test)
+- Asymmetric Lorentzian LA  with various constraint(Under Test)

 ## Peak Fitting Parameter Grid